salesforce-misc/lifesciencescloud-agent-templates/documentation/USER_GUIDE.md

-# LSC4CE Agentforce Solutions - User Guide
+# Life Sciences Cloud Agentforce Templates - User Guide

 ## Overview

-The LSC4CE Agentforce Solutions provide conversational AI capabilities for field sales representatives, helping them access daily briefings, visit information, and customer insights through natural language interactions.
+The Life Sciences Cloud Agentforce Templates provide conversational AI capabilities for field sales representatives, helping them access daily briefings, customer insights, and visit note processing through natural language interactions.

 ## Getting Started

 ### Accessing Agentforce
 1. Navigate to the Agentforce chat interface in your Salesforce org
-2. Look for the LSC4CE Agentforce welcome component on your home page
+2. Look for the Life Sciences Cloud Agentforce welcome component on your home page
 3. Start typing your questions or use the suggested utterances

 ### Available Features